camel-tooling/camel-idea-plugin/readme.md

 Last step you need to import the project as maven project.

-> Important : if you are using the Ultimate version you need to enable the maven profile "uiltimate" when importing the project.
+> Important : if you are using the Ultimate version you need to enable the maven profile "ultimate" when importing the project.
 Otherwise running the test will not work from IDEA

 > - Open your IDEA